MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 <sup>1</sup> You can use outbound rules with _allow only approved outbound_ mode to achieve the same result as using allow internet outbound.
 The differences are:

 * Always use private endpoints to access Azure resources.

-    > [!IMPORTANT]
-    > While you can create a private endpoint for Azure AI Search, the connected services must allow public networking.
-For more information, see [Connectivity to other services](#connectivity-to-other-services).

 * You must add rules for each outbound connection you need to allow.
 * Adding FQDN outbound rules __increase your costs__ as this rule type uses Azure Firewall.
 If you use outbound FQDN rules, charges for Azure Firewall are included in your billing.
 For more information, see [Pricing](#pricing).
 * The default rules for _allow only approved outbound_ are designed to minimize the risk of data exfiltration.
 Any outbound rules you add might increase your risk.